someguyagainv2/LifeCLI-Django-Backend/phone/readme.md

 - You need a basic smartphone or advanced smartphone to run this command,
 - Error Occurred
 - Not enough money in bank
+- SessionID Authorization is incorrect you can get this via /auth/login
 ~~~

 <hr>